negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 Proper deployment of theory - a tactic methods - a tactic deep mapping must be practiced.
-It does not exist as a theory. only praxis. my thesis here not only conveys a theory of a practice generated through the practice but enacts the practice... see rendering portion
+It does not exist as a theory. only praxis. my thesis here not only conveys a theory of a practice generated through the practice but enacts the practice... see rendering page

 ## My toolskit
 Analogue, methods, material practices of engaging texts